 • The child has been abandoned or abused by the parent

-• The child lacks proper parental care
+• The child lacks proper parental care, subsistence, education, medical, or other care needed for their well-being

 • The child is without or beyond the control of the parent

 The primary duties of a custodial guardian are to give direction, assist with decision-making, and provide a nurturing environment appropriate to the child's age and abilities.
 A custodial guardian helps the child grow into an independent and responsible person.
+The duties of a custodial guardian include:

 A custodial minor guardianship ends automatically on the child’s 18th birthday.
 It may end before that date in certain circumstances:

 • If all parties are not in agreement, the parents can file a motion to terminate.
 The guardian receives notice and has 30 days to respond.
 The court will then schedule the matter for hearing.
-If a guardian does not think the child should go back to the parent(s), the burden will be on the guardian to show by clear and convincing evidence why the guardianship should continue.
+If a guardian does not think the child should go back to the parents, the burden will be on the guardian to show by clear and convincing evidence why the guardianship should continue.

 • If the guardianship was initially established without the parents' consent, a motion to terminate can be filed only if there has been a change in circumstances.
 There must be a hearing in such a case.